What it means

 -

-Tie payback to budget gates: Increase spend where CAC payback is tightening, investigate where it is stretching, and stop treating all pipeline as equal.
-A senior operator does not scale channels just because they generate leads.
+Tie payback to budget gates: Add spend where payback is improving, investigate where it is stretching, and stop treating all pipeline as equal.
+Do not scale a channel just because it generates leads.

 -